Immigration and VISA procedures

 The CAS number will be included in a letter called a ‘CAS statement’ which will be sent to you by the Admissions and Access Service.
 This will have important information that you need for your visa application.

 Important note: A CAS statement (including a CAS number) will only be sent to those applicants who have firmly accepted an unconditional offer of a place.
 It is important therefore that you inform the Admissions and Access Service as soon as possible whether you wish to accept or decline your offer.
+Please see the following link for details of the procedure for issuing your CAS.

 If you are a non-EU/EEA/Swiss national, the University is required to check your immigration documents to ensure that you have correct immigration permission to study at Queen's before you can enrol.
 All non-EU/EEA/Swiss students must present their passport and visa or other immigration permission to the International Student Support Office, who will take a photocopy and check your right to study.
 This process is normally carried out during International Welcome and Orientation.

-If you are currently studying as a student at Queen’s and need to extend your visa you should contact the International Student Support Office at firstname.lastname@example.org who will advise on the procedures and the appropriate forms to complete.
+If you are currently studying as a student at Queen’s and need to extend your visa you should contact the International Student Support team at email@example.com who will advise on the procedures and the appropriate forms to complete.

 If you are studying at another educational institution in the UK and you want to extend your visa to study at Queen’s University, you will need a CAS.
 A CAS statement will be sent to those applicants who have firmly accepted an unconditional offer of a place.